aristoteleo/dynamo_readthedocs/docs/source/notebooks/perturbation_tutorial/perturbation_tutorial.rst

     adata_labeling = dyn.sample_data. hematopoiesis()

-Take a glance at what is in ``adata`` object.
-All observations, embedding layers and other data in ``adata`` are computed within ``dynamo``.
-Please refer to other dynamo tutorials regarding how to obtain these values from the metadata and the raw new/total and (or) raw spliced/unspliced gene expression values.
+Let us take a glance at what is in ``adata`` object.
+Preprocessing, normalization, umap dimension reduction, total RNA velocity, as well as the continous RNA velocity vector field are computed (notebooks on these operations will be released shortly.
+Please also check other existing notebooks for these operations).

 .. code:: ipython3